-International forces impinging on your own government is another important factor to be considered while formulating advocacy strategies.
-For example, if all external forces (neighbouring countries, donors, bilateral agencies, etc.) are on the opposite pole of the issue, you may not be successful.
-You should be able to convert such forces in your favour before beginning your advocacy mission.
+International forces impinging on your own government are another important factor to be considered while formulating advocacy strategies.
+For example, if all external forces (neighbouring countries, donors, bilateral agencies, and so on) are on the opposite pole of the issue, you may not be successful.
+You need to be able to convert such forces in your favour before beginning your advocacy mission.